 How to use?

-Fill in the yellow cells, the variables are your Annual Income, Annual Expenses as well as your Annual Returns.
+Fill in the yellow cells, the variables are your Monthly Income, Monthly Expenses as well as your Annual Expected Returns/Interest.

 To simply achieve Financial Freedom faster, the ideal situation is to increase your income and reduce your expenses.
 That has it’s constrain as everyone’s income and expenses differs.

-Another variable to change is returns, by default, we set the returns at 5%/annum, which is the highest threshold the average Singaporean starting out can obtain safely from CPF.
+Another variable to change is returns, by default, we set the returns at 1% per annum, which is the average Singapore Banks saving account interest rate.